Musicals101.com

 Composer

 Stuart composed music hall numbers and interpolations for West End musicals before creating the score for Florodora (1899).
-With the memorable "Tell Me Pretty Maiden," it had long runs and frequent revivals in both London and New York.
-Although his later shows are not mentioned much today, several were considered successes, including The Silver Slipper (1901), The School Girl (1903), The Belle of Mayfair (1906) and The Slim Princess (1911).
+Featuring the memorable "Tell Me Pretty Maiden," it had long runs and frequent revivals in both London and New York.
+Although his later shows are not often mentioned today, several were considered successes, including The Silver Slipper (1901), The School Girl (1903), The Belle of Mayfair (1906) and The Slim Princess (1911).
+Despite his success, gambling debts forced him to declare bankruptcy in 1911, after which his income came from music hall appearances and occasional revivals of Florordora.
+Leslie was portrayed by Robert Morley in the British biographical musical film You Will Remember (1940).